bkocsis3/bkocsis3/README.md

 ---

 ### Hi, I’m Bruce, a Lead Analyst and aspiring Systems Engineer.
-I’m endlessly curious about how things work, and even more passionate about making things work on their own.
+I’m endlessly curious about how things work, and even more passionate about getting those things work on their own.
 I like to call it ***Auto-Magic***✨!
-If you like it too, let's make something awesome!

 ---